Shooting a feature film - with five students

 A former (21 year old) student of Ruurd, asked him if he wanted to shoot his first feature.

-Ruurd shot the film, used his own camera (Canon 5D Mark II), lighting, grip, audio equipment and did the colour grading, using the
+Ruurd shot the film, used his own camera (Canon 5D Mark II), lighting, grip, audio equipment and did the colour grading, and used the

 HP DreamColor Z27 monitor.